 Top of page

 The Clinical Mental Health Counseling Program was recently transitioned from our previously existing Community Counseling Program.
-The Community Counseling Program has been accredited since 1992 by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).The program is currently seeking re-accreditation as a Clinical Mental Health Counseling program during the 2013-2014 academic year.
+The Community Counseling Program has been accredited since 1992 by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).The Clinical Mental Health Counseling Program was recently reviewed for re-accreditation and successfully met all requirements.
 Hence, graduates meet all requirements for certification as a National Certified Counselor (NCC) and are eligible to sit for the National Counselor Exam (NCE) sponsored by the National Board of Certified Counselors.
-Further, graduates meet all of the educational requirements for licensure as Professional Counselors in Pennsylvania.
+Further, graduates meet all of the educational requirements for licensure as Professional Counselors in Pennsylvania and many other states.
 The program prepares students for this work by providing a learning environment in which they acquire the academic competencies of the profession, refine these competencies through application, and experience personal and professional development to meet the standards of Fitness for the Profession.

 Undergraduate Human Services majors with outstanding academic records may be eligible for early admission to the Clinical Mental Health Counseling graduate program through the Accelerated Baccalaureate/Master's Degree Program.